-These benefits are in turn based on the usage of the scheme as defined in Section Error!
-Reference source not found.
+These benefits are in turn based on the usage of the scheme as defined in Section 4.6 of this report.

-The economic contribution of the scheme, in terms of journey time savings stemming from reduced congestion, is delivered in conjunction with the complementary LSTF schemes and alongside the capacity improvements stemming from the Maidstone Gyratory project.
+The economic contribution of the scheme, in terms of journey time savings due to reduced congestion, is delivered in conjunction with the complementary LSTF schemes and alongside the capacity improvements as a result of the Maidstone Gyratory project.
 In view of this, the time-saving benefits are calculated at this 'package' level.